 Even if you can’t do a full pull up, there are ways around it.
 Stand on a bench and do leg-assisted pull ups, or hang a resistance band for band-assisted pull ups.
-On the flipside, very strong people can do weighted pull ups with a weight vest, TacTec plate carrier, or dip belt.
+On the flipside, very strong people can do weighted pull ups with a weight vest, plate carrier vest, or dip belt.

 Hanging knee raises are an option, or toes-to-bar if you’re athletic enough, although those are both easier to do when you can get a full hang on a higher bar.

 Weight machines are generally not as effective as freeweights.
 The ranges of motion don’t always fit your body well, and you lose out on using your supporting muscles to keep the weight balanced.
 A heavy squat on any kind of weight machine, whether it’s a Smith machine or a leg press, is not nearly as satisfying as accomplishing a heavy barbell squat with no assistance.